 Unixl provides a wide range of chemistry resources including MSDS, instrumentation, and many links of edcuational and research interest in essentially all areas of chemistry.

-A good set of links to
+set of links to

 (this one even offers a route to obtaining certification in education)